 The course units are denoted by an alphanumeric code.
 The code consists of 05 numerals prefixed by 03 letters.
-The first 02 letters refer the subjectarea of the course unit and the 3 letter indicates type of course unitwhether it is a Main, specifically denoted for General degree courses (M), Compulsory courses are denoted (C), Elective (E) and Auxiliary course (A).
-The 1 thumeral denotes the level, the 2 nd numeral denotes the semester, the 3 nd 4 numeral indicates the numberassigned to the course unit by the department of study and the 5 numeral indicates the credit value of that course unit.
+The first 02 letters refer the subjectarea of the course unit and the 3rd letter indicates type of course unit whether it is a Main, specifically denoted for General degree courses (M), Compulsory courses are denoted (C), Elective (E) and Auxiliary course (A).
+The 1st numeral denotes the level, the 2nd numeral denotes the semester, the 3rd and 4th numeral indicates the number assigned to the course unit by the department of study and the 5th numeral indicates the credit value of that course unit.